 Other insurances are occasionally accepted.
 Please call us to find out.

-We currently accept Health Partners.
+We do not currently accept Health Partners.

 Chiropractic care is not only safe for pregnant women, it is critical piece towards achieving optimal health during pregnancy.
 Dr. Tripp would argue that it during pregnancy could be the MOST important time to see a chiropractor.